Dr Adreanne Ormond

 Dr Ormond’s research explores digital fluency and how ICT can assist decolonisation of marginalised communities by supporting them to engage with technology.

 Rōngomaiwahine, Ngāti Kahungunu, Ngāti Tūwharetoa

 I am interested in research involving indigenous youth, indigenous epistemology, indigenous research capacity, and Māori postgraduate support.

 Tell us about a current research project

-I am currently completing a project with an NGO that is exploring digital fluency and how ICT can assist decolonisation of marginalised communities by preparing and supporting them to engage with technology as well as become creators.
-The young Māori, Tongan, Samoan and other ethnicities are strong in their cultural identity yet experience historical intergenerational silencing.
-One of the aims of the project is they will use their cultural knowledge to explore their creativity and create technology which is culturally aligned and meets the needs of their community thus assisting cultural, economic and social development.
+I am currently completing a project with a non-governmental organisation (NGO) that is exploring digital fluency and how ICT can assist decolonisation of marginalised communities by preparing and supporting them to engage with technology as well as become creators.
+The young Māori, Tongan, Samoan, and other ethnicities are strong in their cultural identity, yet experience historical intergenerational silencing.
+One of the aims of the project is for them to use their cultural knowledge to explore their creativity and create technology which is culturally aligned, and meets the needs of their community thus assisting cultural, economic, and social development.

 What do you enjoy most about doing research?